johannesstroebele91/auctix/README.md

 # 1. Summary
 This mobile first web application was developed by Alex and Johannes.
-The goal is to enable users to bid on products similar to ebay.
+The goal is to enable users to bid on art pieces in a real auction house using the auctix app.

 # 2. Design Mockup